addicted2crypto/addicted2crypto/README.md

 - 📫 How to reach me **https://twitter.com/addicted2krypto**

-- 📄 Know about my experiences [https://twitter.com/addicted2krypto](request for coffee chat.)
+- 📄 Know about my experiences [https://twitter.com/addicted2krypto]  DM => (request for coffee chat.)

 - ⚡ Fun fact **I found coding later in my life, and im now showing my kids its ok to chase things that you are passionate about.**